 You loved our DIY Corner.
 Now you have the chance to choose which DIY activity we do next!

-How paper is made at the Industrial level
+How are soaps made at the industrial level?

 We’ll be back next month with another one of your ‘How to…’ questions, until then keep making new stuff and keep learning!